-I’ve spoken with and interviewed hundreds of executives, diversity and inclusion practitioners, executive sponsors and internal diversity champions to understand what really works in enabling workplace inclusion and workforce diversity.
+This comes from interviewing hundreds of executives, diversity and inclusion practitioners, executive sponsors and internal diversity champions to understand what really works in enabling workplace inclusion and workforce diversity

-As a result they deliver change more effectively by strategically aligning their D&I initiatives to organisational goals.
+As a result they deliver change more effectively by strategically aligning their EDI initiatives to organisational goals.

 This strategic framework consolidates “the best of the best” from those discussions and related research.

-Any executive wanting to enable equality, inclusion and diversity should use such a model to enable the corporate strategy.
+Any executive wanting to enable equality, inclusion and diversity should use this model to enable the corporate strategy.